emanuelefavero/prisma/README.md

 ## Use Prisma Client

-- create a `prisma.ts` or `script.ts` file or any file you want to use Prisma in
+- create a `prisma.ts` or any file you want to use Prisma in

 - import the client